filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 1. AIR technology and AIRport framework are absolutely necessary to accelerate development of distributed applications in general.

-2. The time for Votecube decentralized decision making system is at hand (or close to it).
+2. The time for Votecube decentralized decision making system is at hand.